 When someone hears of Paris, they cannot help think of the Eiffel Tower.
-If you are going to Paris for the first time, let me provide you vital tips on how to plan your Eiffel Tower visit in Paris so you don’t walk away from your solo trip to Paris with any regrets.
+If you are going to Paris for the first time, let me provide you vital Eiffel Tower tips to plan your Eiffel Tower visit in Paris so you don’t walk away from your solo trip to Paris with any regrets.

 The Eiffel Tower

 Undoubtedly, the Eiffel Tower is the modern icon of Paris and France as a whole.

 The Eiffel Tower attracts almost 7 million visitors a year, now reaching a whopping 300 million visitors total since it opened to the public for the 1889 World’s Fair.
 It’s the most visited architectural structure in the world.

 Designed by architect and engineer, French Alexandre-Gustave Eiffel, who also re-designed and built the Statue of Liberty in New York City, the Eiffel Tower was the modern representation for France to join its place in a changing world.

 Located at one end of the Parc du Champ-de-Mars where Parisians picnic and soak up the sun, the Eiffel Tower dominates this part of Paris and awes at night with its twinkling lights and hourly light show.

 How to get to the Eiffel Tower is easy.
 You can’t miss it.
 For best views approaching the tower, take the metro to the Trocadéro station.
 It’s a short walk from there.

 How Much Time is Needed to Visit the Eiffel Tower?

 This really depends on time of day and year of your visit, how much time you have, and how many levels you wish to visit.
 If you make reservations in advance, which is advised, it’s possible you could go all the way to the top and back in an hour if all you wish to see is sweeping views and take great pictures.